PaulOli4Uni/Gz_Plugins/Position_Control/README.md

 Model will keep moving in a direction until it reaches the desired pose or new pose instructions are received (Pose instructions have to be valid for new movement to occur)

+When last destination of pose message/file is reached.
+A 'true' message will be published

 ## Building Project